Dartmouth science lab fire closes building

 A building on the campus of Dartmouth College will be unusable for the time being following a fire in a science lab Sunday morning.

-The Hanover, New Hampshire Fire Department got a sprinkler alarm shortly after 7:00 a.m. from the Remsen Medical Sciences Building on College Street.
-It’s part of Dartmouth’s Geisel Medical School.
+Firefighters in Hanover received a sprinkler alarm shortly after 7 a.m. from the Remsen Medical Sciences Building, part of Dartmouth’s Geisel Medical School.

 However, the building sustained considerable smoke and water damage.
 Dartmouth will keep the building closed until further notice while the damage is repaired.